edoardomazzon/battleship-game/README.md

 ### FIRST STEP, STARTING SERVER
 1. First of all, open new terminal and navigate to server folder with `cd .\server\`
-2. Type `npm run compile` which will populate the database with 4 default users and transform all the js files in ts
+2. Type `npm run compile` which will compile all the TS files into JS files
+3. To populate the database with 4 default users run `npm run populate`
-3. Finally, run the script that keep the server listening typing `npm run start`
+4. Finally, run the script that keep the server listening typing `npm run start`

 ### HOW TO START APP IN LAN:
 1. In the `client_desktop` folder edit `package.json` on script start and `src/environment/environment.ts` the IP_ADDRESS variable with your IP address (to see what is open the terminal and type `ipconfig`).